 “You know, even in the best specialty clinics, things don’t always go according to plan.
 Even if doctors and assistant personnel go to every conceivable effort and observe all the rules of medical art.
 Ablation treatment is still new worldwide.
 It was only a few years ago that it outgrew the field of experimental heart surgery.
-Of course, the risks are greater than with traditional methods.
+The risks are greater than with traditional methods.
 “You’ve been well prepared for the risks, haven’t you?”

-It no longer held me in my armchair, I had to breathe and move, needed distance to flatter the chief physician, who seemed to have mastered the concern about the reputation of his clinic.
+It no longer held me in my armchair, I had to breathe and move, needed distance to flatter the chief physician who seemed to have mastered the concern about the reputation of his clinic.

-"I was certainly prepared for some risks,” I replied, “but not for this one.
-And certainly not that I was told that exactly this incident happened in your house four years ago.”
+“T hey certainly prepared me for some risks,” I replied, “but not for this one.
+And not that someone told me that this incident happened in your house four years ago.”

 “Yes, I heard about it yesterday.”
 After a break I gave in.
 “The bottom line is, I don’t blame your clinic.
-Anyone who sailed as close to death as I did can only be really grateful if he has survived everything without permanent damage.
+Anyone who sailed as close to death as I did can only be grateful if he has survived everything without permanent damage.
 Your team did a great job, at least after the incident.”

 “We’re all very pleased that you see it this way,” he breathed a sigh of relief.
 “Two doctors had a few sleepless nights because of you.”
-He rose, shook my hand again and wished me all the best for the coming period and of course a quick and lasting recovery.
+He rose, shook my hand again and wished me all the best for the coming period and a quick and lasting recovery.
 He accompanied me to the door.

 How am I today?
 Well, under the circumstances, as they say.
 I’m not back to my old self yet, I still have a pain in my left chest from time to time, but I can walk again two to three kilometres without shortness of breath and heartache.
 Most important: my heart beats regularly.
 Soon I will stop all my medication.